 How Do I Calculate My Home Office Deduction Using the Simplified Method?

-The simplified method is easiest method to use to calculate your home office tax deduction.
+The simplified method is the easiest method to use to calculate your home office tax deduction.
 To use this method you multiply a prescribed rate by the allowable square footage of your home office.
 That means all you need to do is make one calculation to calculate your home office expense.
-With the regular method you make an individual calculation for each home office expense item.
+With the regular method, you make an individual calculation for each home office expense item.

 The standard deduction amount used to calculate your home office deduction when using the simplified home office deduction method is $5 per square foot.
 That means $5 per square foot of the amount of your home used for business.
 The maximum amount of square feet you are allowed to use in this deduction is 300 square feet.
-For example, if your home office is 300 square feet, than your annual home office tax deduction will be:
+For example, if your home office is 300 square feet, then your annual home office tax deduction will be:

 300 square feet x $5 per square foot = $1,500 USD

 If your home office is 350 square feet your home office tax deduction would be the same amount, $1,500 USD.
-This is because, 300 feet is the maximum amount of square feet you’re allowed to calculate your home office tax deduction with the simplified home office deduction method.
+This is because 300 feet is the maximum amount of square feet you’re allowed to calculate your home office tax deduction with the simplified home office deduction method.
 Therefore, in this case, you don’t add the extra 50 square feet into your calculation using the simplified method.

 Read this article for information about the Actual Expense Tax Deduction Method (aka the Standard Method or Regular Method for calculating your home office deduction, Home Office Tax Deduction for Self Employed.

-Read this article for a complete list of tax deductions available to you if you’re self employed, Self Employment Tax Deductions.
+Read this article for a complete list of tax deductions available to you if you’re self-employed, Self Employment Tax Deductions.

 About Falcon Expenses